Coder-World04/Complete-Machine-Learning-/README.md

 In this post we covered end to end Python Basics ( Part 2) that you should know.
 Topics like Python Lists and Dictionaries, Sets, Tuples etc are covered in detail.

-Where to find Day 2 post : [Link](https://medium.datadriveninvestor.com/day-2-60-days-of-data-science-and-machine-learning-series-5ef21f098454)
+Where to find Day 2 post: [Link](https://medium.datadriveninvestor.com/day-2-60-days-of-data-science-and-machine-learning-series-5ef21f098454)

 -----------